cuylerstuwe/retort-to-top-10-things-wrong-with-javascript/README.md

 ## #7: "Object prototypes do not scale well to large applications; it’s a rather primitive and sloppy way to do object-oriented programming (but it’s flexible!)."

 Yet again, grasping for straws.
 No examples were given to support the assertion that *"Object prototypes do not scale well to large applications."*

+## #8: "Asynchronous programming in JavaScript is very messy."

+What year is this?
+2006?

+We're coming up on 2020, and today's Javascript has Promises, async/await, generator functions, and RxJS.

+There's no reason that asynchronous code in Javascript needs to be messy; It's likely that the author of this article simply hasn't kept up with modern changes in asynchronous features for Javascript as a result of ditching it in the past.